cemalibaran/cemalibaran/README.md

 <li>* For the years 2022 and 2023 </li>

 <li>They asked us to look at product performance over this two-year period.</li>
+<li>1) product or category that have underperformed for two consecutive years </li>
-<li>1) Which product group  the significant decreases in sales from 2020 to 2021.</li>
+<li>2) Which product group  the significant decreases in sales from 2020 to 2021.</li>
-<li>2) What are the sales figures and percentages for the last 3 months?</li>
+<li>3) What are the sales figures and percentages for the last 3 months?</li>
-<li>3) Which product group has the highest decrease in sales in the last 3 months?</li>
+<li>4) Which product group has the highest decrease in sales in the last 3 months?</li>
-<li>4) What are the numbers and amounts of sales by years?</li>
+<li>5) What are the numbers and amounts of sales by years?</li>
-<li>5) What is the percentage of sales in the last 2 years?</li>
+<li>6) What is the percentage of sales in the last 2 years?</li>
-<li>6) Which of the products in the Mens Wear - Casual Shirts category have sold more than 20 units in the last month?</li>
+<li>7) Which of the products in the Mens Wear - Casual Shirts category have sold more than 20 units in the last month?</li>
 <li>vb...</li>